Kraga922/webotPipeline/README.md

 Run the simulation headlessly using
 `xvfb-run webots --stdout --stderr --batch --mode=fast obstacleTesting2.wbt`
 (Make sure you are in the worlds folder)

+# Running via docker-compose
+Build the image using `docker-compose build`.
+Run using `docker-compose up`.
+To run a bash shell inside the image, run `docker-compose run -ti webots bash`.